ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-custom.md

 #### Left Panel

-- **Editor** The editor does not allow entry of certain HTML tags.
-This can be configured in the Global Configuration *Text Filters* tab and the specific editor plugin.
+- **Editor** The Joomla text filters and the TinyMCE editor each do not allow entry of certain HTML tags.
+  - The text filters can be configured in the Global Configuration *Text Filters* tab.
+For example, by default the Guest, Public and Registered user groups are not allowed to enter any html in any form fields.
+  - The TinyMCE filters can be configured in its plugin.
+By default it disallows entry of script, applet and iframe tags.